The Code Enforcement Division’s Rental Housing Inspection Program was one of 29 recognized for the

 Sacramento County continues its upward momentum as a top digital leader, securing fourth place in the Center for Digital Government’s 2014 Digital Counties Survey.
 Nationally, Sacramento County is leading the way in IT-related initiatives that involve citizen engagement, policy, operations and technology/data.
 Read,

-4th Most Technologically Advanced County in U.S
+4th Most Technologically Advanced County in U.S., on the SacCountyNews.

 Probation Recognized for Cemetery Restoration Project